 The week she died, I wrote her a letter.
 I don’t know if she was able to read it; in the big picture it was just important for me to write.

 “Do you know that most of my treasured dining moments have been with you?
-Sitting in your kitchen one raining evening in 1982; you made a risotto out of wild mushroom that friends had just picked.
+Sitting in your kitchen one rainy evening in 1982; you made a risotto out of wild mushroom that friends had just picked.
 To this day I have never tasted a better one.
-A fall night at Genoa restaurant here in Portland with you at least fifteen years ago.
-The waiter recognized me from when he and I had worked together at John Ash restaurant so many years before.
+A fall night at Genoa restaurant in Portland with you at least fifteen years ago, when the waiter recognized me from when he and I had worked together at John Ash restaurant so many years before.
 Losing ourselves in the tasting menu at Park Kitchen on a warm summer night in 1999.
 Exceptional sweetbreads at Beaker & Flask.
-On another night, dinner with you at Ten-01 was so memorable – the company, cocktails, food, wine, everything; it is one of the first experiences that I think of when someone asks me about my favorite meals of all time.
+On another evening, dinner with you at Ten-01 was so memorable – the company, cocktails, food, wine, everything; it is one of the first experiences that I think of when someone asks me about my favorite meals of all time.
 Multiple dinners in the early days of Oliveto in Oakland, The Slanted Door and Greens in San Francisco.
 Then there was our final dinner together last winter at Chez Panisse.
-We both knew that your path was short, and I could only imagine how much pain you must have felt, and yet I was important enough to you that, no matter how difficult it was, you were going to make sure we could experience another dinner downstairs at your favorite restaurant.
+We both knew that your path was short, and I could only imagine how much pain you must have felt, and yet I was important enough to you that, no matter how difficult it was, you were going to make sure that I could experience another dinner downstairs at your favorite restaurant.
 I went with full intention of writing about it, but was so overwhelmed by the entire experience, I never managed to put many words on paper.”

 On my last visit to see Pam, she was too sick to get out of bed, and angry at the world.
 I told her that I would be driving up to Healdsburg that afternoon for lunch.
 Her eyes brightened.
 “Remember John Ash?
 What a restaurant that was back in the day!
 You have to go to the Downtown Bakery and have a croissant… they are so wonderful!”

 I crossed the bay, relived memories, visited old friends and had lunch and a glass of sparkling wine.
-Afterwards I strolled across the little square and bought two croissants and a tart, and later that afternoon, wound my way east, through Anderson Valley, Knights Valley, Napa… a warm sunny day, all the windows down, the hills emerald-green, mustard painting the vineyards, and Tom Waits singing San Diego Serenade.
-It was an incredibly wonderful moment, too wonderful perhaps, and I was suddenly overwhelmed and burst into tears, remembering the same drive many years before in happier days with both of my sisters.
-I did what anyone with a bag of croissants would do at such a time, tore open the paper and bit into a pastry.
+Afterwards I strolled across the little square to the Downtown Bakery and bought two croissants and a tart, and later that afternoon, wound my way east, through Anderson Valley, Knights Valley, Napa… a warm sunny day, all the windows down, the hills emerald-green, mustard painting the vineyards, and Tom Waits singing San Diego Serenade.
+It was an incredibly wonderful moment, too wonderful perhaps, and I was suddenly overwhelmed and burst into tears, remembering making the same drive many years before in happier days with both of my sisters.
+I did what anyone with a bag of croissants would do at such a time – tore open the paper and bit into a pastry.
 The crust shattered into the wind, blowing back and sticking to the tears on my cheeks.
-And so I laughed, and sang, and screamed, and cried, and worshiped the beauty of the vineyards and the loss of a beautiful life.
+And so I laughed, and sang, and screamed, and cried, and worshiped the beauty of the vineyards and mourned the loss of a beautiful life.

 One day I will return to Chez Panisse.
 I’ll eat downstairs, save a chair, and think of her and that last reservation.
 Who knows, maybe I’ll drop a pinch of ashes into a plant on the way out.
 She’d like that.